Primer on Data Management from DataONE

 - copyright protection and whether it extends to your data.
 Some standard licensing options (Creative Commons, Open Data Commons) exist.
 Many metadata standards accommodate rights or usage statements where conditions for reuse may be expressed.

-- that funding agencies (including the NSF) often recognize that commercialization potential may delay or preclude data sharing, and exempt trade secrets and commercial information from the data sharing requirement.
+- funding agencies (including the NSF) recognize that commercialization potential may delay or preclude data sharing, and exempt trade secrets and commercial information from the data sharing requirement.

 How will you preserve the integrity of your data over time?

 Note, some options for public access, sharing and re-use noted in earlier sections may also address longer term preservation.

 - any departmental, institutional, or programmatic policies on data retention, how they influence your plan, and how you will adhere to the policies.

 - how long data will be retained or preserved and why.